clean-arch-enablers-project/cae-framework/README.md

 ![image](https://github.com/clean-arch-enablers-project/cae-framework/assets/60593328/037a03a1-493d-46a3-90a6-e0c35739fb1c)

 Extremely simple, for this Use Case.
 The implementation class will inherit the method _applyInternalLogic_, which is supposed to wrap the internal workflow logic of the Use Case.
 Inside this scope the code is supposed to form a visual workflow of high abstraction steps.
-It is meant to just take a look and understand the application rule for that specific Use Case.
-In this specific instance, it is very simple, because the workflow is composed by only 1 step: make the query.
+It is meant to be easily understandable, just by taking a look at it.
+In this specific instance, the workflow is very simple, because it is composed by only 1 step: make the query.
 Once it is done, the result is returned.

 Now, take a look at another Use Case implementation example: